 washed out in dark holes and chimneys small, medium-sized, and frequently gigantic.

 sport to be had in seeking them out in the snow, darting up close for a snapshot,

 and backpedaling frantically, giggling in triumph.
 The Grand Search for Holes.

-[gazing in fascination into a hole, photo left]
+[gazing in fascination into a hole, photo right]

 in the Jura.
 Rudimentary

-lessons on how to go about enjoying this popular winter sport, and mainly on how not to.
+lessons on how to go about enjoying this popular winter sport, and also on how not to.